beehover/dependence_free_rl/README.md

 As we don't have access to the OpenAI gym, we are testing out our algorithms on an interesting application -- bin packing.
-[Bin packing](https://en.wikipedia.org/wiki/Bin_packing_problem) itself is an interesting NP-complete problem.
+[Bin packing](https://en.wikipedia.org/wiki/Bin_packing_problem) itself is an interesting NP-hard problem.
 In the cluster scheduling context, people often run into even more challenging variants, such as multi-dimensional packing.
 We found the study of the bin packing problem itself is sophisticated enough, and we are currently expanding it into a research paper.
 Look in